 Although many insurance providers offer coverage for telehealth services, not every company does.
 This can lead to out-of-pocket costs for care.
 Check your insurance policy before selecting a mental health provider to ensure you can get the treatment options you want.

-Clear Recovery Center is in network with most major insurance companies and offers treatment for a full range of mental health needs.
+Clear Behavioral Health is in network with most major insurance companies and offers treatment for a full range of mental health needs.

 3. Lack of Access in Some Communities